HEALTH and Childcare Minister Dr Obadiah Moyo on Friday publicly broke his silence against reports trying to discredit his ministerial appointment.

 Press reports alongside social media rants allegedly claiming he was a ‘medical imposter’ not fit for the job had turned to popular belief.
 Reports alleged he was not a registered medical practitioner with the Medical and Dental Practitioners Council of Zimbabwe, neither was he schooled in West Indies nor the UK.

-But Dr Moyo who makes it a habit to digress into the ‘medical achievements’ memory lane whenever officiating events, made it clear to the Health Professions Authority conference that he was a registered medical practitioner.
+But Dr Moyo who makes it a habit to digress into the ‘medical achievements’ memory lane whenever officiating events, made it clear to the Health Professions Authority (HPA) conference that he was a registered medical practitioner.

 He made frequently referenced his school mates and lecturers who were in attendance digging deep into his heydays.
 Contrary to the popular belief, even the HPA president Dr Adolf Macheka when introducing the Minister cited that Dr Moyo developed Chitungwiza Hospital from the ramshackled state to a state of the art facility as well as confirming many medical positions held by the incumbent Health Minister.